Pylons/pylons/README.txt

 .. code-block :: Bash

-    easy_install TurboKid TurboCheetah "Kid==0.9.5" "Cheetah=2.0rc8"
+    easy_install TurboKid TurboCheetah "Kid==0.9.4" "Cheetah=2.0rc8"

+Kid 0.9.6 does not currently pass the tests.
 Cheetah 2.0rc8 requires compilation and is not available directly from the Cheeseshop.
 You can compile and install it on Debian with these commands:

 .. code-block :: Bash